 Head of Tokyo Olympics again says games will not be canceled

-TOKYO (AP) — Tokyo Olympic organizers are again being forced to assure the world that the postponed games will open in just 100 days despite surging COVID-19 cases in Japan.
-Organizing committee President Seiko Hashimoto was asked at a news conference if there are any conditions under which the Olympics would be canceled.
-She says: “There are a variety of concerns but as the Tokyo 2020 organizing committee we are not thinking about canceling the games.”
-Two top officials in Japan’s ruling LDP party a day earlier said big changes could be coming including a possible cancelation, or an Olympics without any fans in he venues.
+TOKYO (AP) — Tokyo Olympic organizers are again being forced to assure the world that the postponed games will open in just over three months despite surging COVID-19 cases in Japan.
+Organizing committee president Seiko Hashimoto was asked if there are any conditions under which the Olympics would be canceled.
+She says “there are a variety of concerns but as the Tokyo 2020 organizing committee we are not thinking about canceling the games.”
+Two officials in Japan’s ruling LDP party a day earlier said big changes could be coming.
+That included a possible cancelation.
 Tokyo has already barred fans from abroad.
 The Olympics are to open on July 23.